parro-it/libui-node/readme.md

 You can find ongoing documentation in [docs folder](docs).

-Plase look in [examples folder](https://github.com/parro-it/libui-node/tree/master/examples) for working examples.
+Please look in [examples folder](https://github.com/parro-it/libui-node/tree/master/examples) for working examples.

 Some example uses ES6 syntax.
 We will soon configure babel transpilation for them.
 Meanwhile, if you are testing the project on Node.js < 6, you can check `examples/core-api.js` that use ES5 syntax.